 The temple is believed to be built by the Pandavas after the Kurukshetra War.
 Legend says that after killing all the Kauravas, Pandavas began to feel guilty for their sins.
 To discover reclamation for their sins, Pandavas consulted Krishna who handed them a black flag and a black cow and asked them to trail and said when both the flag and the cow turn white, they will all be forgiven.
 Lord Krishna also asked them to apologize to Lord Shiva after that.
 They followed the cow everywhere it took them and acknowledged ...

 At a distance of 26 km from Bhavnagar, Ghogha Beach is a stunning beach on the coast of Gulf of Kutch at Ghogha town in Bhavnagar district of Gujarat.
-It is one of the popular beaches on the Gujarat coastline and among the most visited tourist destinations in Bhavnagar.
+It is one of the popular beaches in Gujarat, and among the most visited tourist attractions in Bhavnagar.

 With golden sands, restless water waves hitting the sand every now and then, Ghogha Beach offers spectacular views of the Arabian Sea.
-The coastline at Ghogha that stretches for about a km is highly popular with the local people who visit the spot with family and friends to laze off and relax in the sun.
-The low tides gently hitting the rocky shore, the mesmerizing sunrise and captivating sunset will surely make you fall in love with the place.
+The coastline at Ghogha that stretches for about a km is highly popular with the local people who visit the spot with family and friends to laze off and relax in the sun as part of Bhavnagar tour.
+The low tides gently hitting the rocky shore, the mesmerizing sunrise, and captivating sunset will surely make you fall in love with the place.

 At a distance of 9 km from Ghogha and 30 km from Bhavnagar Railway Station, Kuda Beach is a stunning beach in the Gulf of Cambay at Kuda village near Bhavnagar.
 Situated between Ghogha and Koliyak, it is one of the famous beaches on Gujarat Coastline and is one of the best places to visit near Bhavnagar.